 Simple models are immensely useful as teaching tools and communication devices.
 But don’t confuse teaching tools with reality!
 For example, I know exactly how a gas engine works in the sense that I once computed the power of an engine from the equations of thermodynamics.
 But General Motors is simply not going to hire me to design their new engines.
 In the same way, even if you master the big-O notation, you are unlikely to get a call from Google to design their next search engine.

 Unfortunately, some people idealize the big-O notation.
 They view it as a goal in itself.
-In academia, it comes about because the big-O notation is mathematically convenient in the same way it is convenient to search your keys near a lamp even if you lost them in a dark alley nearby.
+In academia, it comes about because the big-O notation is mathematically convenient in the same way it is convenient to search for your keys near a lamp even if you lost them in a dark alley nearby.

 The problem with the big-O notation is that it is only meant to help you think about algorithmic problems.
 It is not meant to serve as the basis by which you select an algorithm!

-When asked why the an algorithm with better big-O running time fails to be faster, people often give the wrong answers:
+When asked why the algorithm with better big-O running time fails to be faster, people often give the wrong answers:

 - Our current computer architecture favours the other algorithm.
 What they often imply is that future computer architectures will prove them right.
 Why think that the future computer architectures will become more like simple theoretical models of the past?
 When pressed, are they able to come up with many examples where this has happened in the past?

 - With the faster algorithm having worse big-O running time, you are exposed to denial-of-service attacks.
 A good engineer will avoid switching to a slower algorithm for all processing, just so that he can avoid a dangerous special case.
-Often, a fast algorithm that has a few bad corner cases can modified so that the bad cases are either promptly detected or made better.
+Often, a fast algorithm that has a few bad corner cases can be modified so that the bad cases are either promptly detected or made better.
 You can also use different algorithms depending on the size of the data.